MighTy-Weaver/COVID19-NER/README.md

 `BERT_revised.py` : code for fine-tuning the BERT model with `transformer 3.4.0`, where`BertTokenizer.encode` is used, followed by a classification.

-`evaluate.py` : Sample code provided for evaluating the output and results.

-`find_best_model.py` : code for finding the best model according to the validation accuracy.
+`BERT_find_best_model.py` : code for finding the best model according to the validation accuracy.

-`loss_visualization.py` : visualizing the training/validation loss/accuracy for all the models.
+`BERT_loss_visualization.py` : visualizing the training/validation loss/accuracy for all the models.

-`predict_verify.py`: code for generating result on the test data and verify the result by checking the generation's length.
+`BERT_predict_verify.py`: code for generating result on the test data and verify the result by checking the generation's length.

-`test.py` : useless code for testing and trail purpose.

 ## 2. Glove + Bi-LSTM